vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 vim bitfusion-with-kubernetes-integration/bitfusion_device_plugin/webhook/deployment/bitfusion-injector.yaml
 ```

-- Set TOTAL_GPU_MEMORY values, the unit is MB, the variable said Bitfusion Server used by single GPU memory size
+- Set the value of TOTAL_GPU_MEMORY(the unit is MB by default) which means GPU memory size that Bitfusion Server managed.

 ```
 apiVersion: apps/v1